v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 ## Introduction
 ### Motivation
-Originally established in the twelfth century as the “Kamp” area and merged with other surrounding areas in 1934 to become “Kamp-Lintfort”, the city currently has a population of more than 37000 [cite].
-Compared to the population of other neighboring cities such as Moers (103949) or Wesel (60496), Kamp-Lintfort is a relatively small town.
+Originally established in the twelfth century as the “Kamp” area and merged with other surrounding areas in 1934 to become “Kamp-Lintfort”, the city currently has a population of more than 37000 (Landesdatenbank NRW 2018).
+Compared to the population of other neighboring cities such as Moers (103949) or Wesel (60496) (Landesdatenbank NRW 2018), Kamp-Lintfort is a relatively small town.
 It is, however, has been expanding and modernizing quickly, especially since the opening of the new Hochschule Rhein-Waal campus.
 The development of Kamp-Lintfort together with the on-going academic research projects at Hochschule Rhein-Waal means that it is necessary to consider an intrusion detection mechanism for protecting university and public properties.
-This could be particularly beneficial for field projects such as the Landesgartenschau project [cite] where a city garden is going to be built resulting in installing and maintaining many electronic devices (for lighting, timely watering, …) on the open field.
+This could be particularly beneficial for field projects such as the Landesgartenschau project (Kamp-Lintfort Hochschulstadt 2018) where a city garden is going to be built resulting in installing and maintaining many electronic devices (for lighting, timely watering, …) on the open field.

 ### Aim
 The project “Intrusion Detection System Using Motion Sensing and LoRaWan” aimed to rapidly develop a proof-of-concept of an intrusion detection system based on different motion-sensing techniques, microcontrollers and on LoRaWAN, an emerging wireless technology.
 Within the scope of the course “Real-time Embedded Systems”, this proof-of-concept including its related documentation would be used: